pydio/pydio-doc-admin-guide/1_quick_start/4_adding_collaboration_tools/01_only_office.md

 To enable the plugin, go to `Application parameters > Available Plugins > Only Office`, then:

-- Only office ssl: `true` if you want to secure communication between OnlyOffice and pydio or `false`
+- Only office tls: `true` if you want to secure communication between OnlyOffice and pydio or `false`
 - Only office Host: _`<host where OnlyOffice is running>`_
 - Only office Port: _`<OnlyOffice instance port>`_ usually it is running on `9980`